panique/huge/README.md

 if there's a better way] on that folder.
 * 2. activate the apache module mod_rewrite by typing on the command line (on your server): `a2enmod rewrite`
-* 3. usually the mod_rewrite module will not work now (why?), so you have to edit `/etc/apache2/sites-available/default` and change the first two occurences of `AllowOverride None` to `AllowOverride All`
+* 3. usually the mod_rewrite module will not work now (why?), so you have to edit `/etc/apache2/sites-available/default` and change the first two occurrences of `AllowOverride None` to `AllowOverride All`
 * 4. restart your server by typing `service apache2 restart` or `/etc/init.d/apache2 restart`

 Please note: I really don't understand why it's so goddamn complicated to set up the most simple features on a linux server.